IVelchef/Selenium-WebDriver-I-Practice/README.md

+I have deleted the .idea folder, and it's possible that before the first execution of the tests, IntelliJ IDEA will throw an error indicating that the project is set up in a different environment.
+However, after running the tests, the project should configure itself automatically.

 In tests, I add items to the cart by selecting products based on their positions (indices) on the product page,